1926 Miami hurricane: Aftermath

 According to the American Red Cross, the storm caused 372 fatalities, including 114 from the city of Miami, but these totals apparently do not include deaths outside the United States.
 Prior to 2003, the National Weather Service had long accepted 243 as the number of deaths, but historical research indicated that this total was far too low.
 The NWS then updated its totals to reflect the new findings.
 Even the estimates for the United States are uncertain and vary, since there were many people, especially transients and colored migrants in South Florida, listed as "missing".
 About 43,000 people were left homeless, mostly in the Miami area.
 The toll for the storm in the United States was $100 million ($ USD).
 It is estimated that if an identical storm hit in the year 2005, with modern development and prices, the storm would have caused $140–157 billion in damage ($196 billion in 2016); this would make the storm the costliest on record in the United States, adjusted for inflation, if it were to occur in contemporary times.

 Several events, including the sinking of a ship in the Miami harbor and an embargo by the Florida East Coast Railroad before the storm, weakened the Florida land boom of the 1920s in South Florida.
 However, the storm is considered the final blow to end the boom locally.
 Thousands of newcomers to Florida left the state and cleared their bank accounts, leaving many banks to the brink of bankruptcy.
 As a result, the Great Depression of 1929 did not make a great impact to Florida unlike the rest of the country.
 Many planned developments, which had fallen into deadlock due to insufficient resources, were abandoned due to the economic effects of the hurricane.
 In Boca Raton, for instance, one planned community by Addison Mizner, called Villa Rica, was destroyed by the hurricane and never rebuilt.
 South Florida did not achieve full economic recovery until the 1940s.

 The University of Miami, located in Coral Gables, had been founded in 1925 and opened its doors for the first time just days after the hurricane passed.
 The university's athletic teams were nicknamed the Hurricanes in memory of this catastrophe.
-The school's mascot is Sebastian, an ibis.
+The school's mascot is Sebastian the Ibis, an ibis.
 The ibis is a small white bird that can be seen around South Florida, including on the UM campus.
 According to folklore, the ibis is the last bird to leave before a hurricane strikes and the first to return after the storm, hence its selection for the school mascot.